lemingshen/PolyU-Survival/docs/source/research/reimbursement.rst

       :alt: Notification email example

       Notification email example
 * Itinerary of your planned trip, including departure and return dates.
-An example can be found :download:`this example script <../example.py>`.
+An example can be found :download:`here <../../assets/reimbursement/itinerary.pdf>`.

 .. note::
    Make sure that all Supplementary documents are in **PDF format**.